zacharyjohn/academic_edlighten/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Educational Intelligence" institution = "Stanford University" year = 2012